Skip to main content

 Consult Dr. Ash

-Ferrous bisglycinate is iron bonded to the amino acid glycine, which makes it gentler on the stomach and better absorbed than ferrous sulfate.
-A typical dose is 25 to 60 mg of elemental iron, often every other day with vitamin C. It is the preferred form for treating iron deficiency without constipation.
+Ferrous bisglycinate is iron bonded to the amino acid glycine, making it gentler on the stomach and better absorbed than standard ferrous sulfate.
+It is the preferred form for adults with documented iron deficiency, heavy periods, plant-based diets, or poor tolerance to other iron supplements.
+A typical dose is 25 to 60 mg of elemental iron, often taken every other day with vitamin C on an empty stomach.
+The critical caution: never supplement iron without confirmed labs, since iron overload (hemochromatosis) is a real risk, and iron interacts with several common medications.

 Tired of being pale and exhausted?

-• People with iron deficiency: Anyone with documented anemia (low red blood cell count) or low ferritin (the body's iron storage protein).
+• People with documented iron deficiency.
+Anyone with confirmed anemia (low red blood cell count) or low ferritin (the bodys iron storage protein) based on labs.

-• Athletes: Especially female athletes, who have higher iron demands and turnover.
+• Athletes.
+Particularly female athletes, who have higher iron demands and turnover.

-• People with hemochromatosis: A genetic condition that causes iron overload.
-Iron supplements can be dangerous.
+• You have hemochromatosis.
+This genetic condition causes iron overload, and iron supplements can be dangerous.

-• People with high ferritin or transferrin saturation on labs: Iron supplements can cause harm in this group.
+• You have high ferritin or transferrin saturation on labs.
+Iron supplements can cause harm in this group.

-• People with stomach ulcers or active gastritis: Use caution and confirm with your physician first.
+• You have stomach ulcers or active gastritis.
+Use caution and confirm with your physician first.

 The goal is to maximize absorption while keeping side effects low.